ekmett/cadenza/bench/README.md

 from the warm steady-state timings; they are JVM-process-warm, not operating system process startup measurements.

+`NoncapturingClosure` selects between two escaping functions using a runtime argument. `PartialApplication` selects among four differently curried functions, saturates the direct-call cache, and returns an escaping partial application;
+setup checks each input variant by completing that function.

 Small `-wi 0 -i 1 -w 100ms -r 100ms -f 0` runs are smoke tests, not performance measurements.
 For comparisons record the GraalVM build, CPU, OS, commit, JMH arguments, and GC profiler output, and use multiple forks.
 Context/host-entry